JanMikes/JanMikes/README.md

 Hi, I am **Jan** 👋 PHP geek from Czech Republic.
 It has been over 20 years already, since I deployed my first web application!

-I love to share my experience and talk about stuff like CI/CD, containers, TDD, DDD, PHP applications architecture and many more...
+I love to share my experience and talk about stuff like CI/CD, containers, TDD, DDD, PHP applications architecture, automation, monorepos and many more...

 ----